 These pages all describe the same person — Marco van Hylckama Vlieg, senior product designer and AI‑native builder, twenty years across Google, Yahoo!, Walmart Labs, Kohl’s, and Endemol, plus an independent product lab.

-The seven designs aren’t directly competing with each other.
-They’re a deliberate range — print, code, mail, music, science, infographic, mystical — showing that how a portfolio is framed can change what it actually communicates.
+The nineteen designs aren’t directly competing with each other.
+They’re a deliberate range — print, code, mail, music, science, infographic, mystical, blueprint, curator, console, newspaper, telemetry, desktop, atlas, evidence room, tasting menu, exchange, conservatory, title sequence — showing that how a portfolio is framed can change what it actually communicates.